Running commands inside a container¶

 Using containers with Grid Engine¶

-Applications installed within Singularity containers may also be provided
+Applications installed within Apptainer containers may also be provided

 as a module to abstract the container invocation commands (

 apptainer exec).
 In these cases, the container name will match the

 runscript command.
 For example, to use Pandoc as a

 pandoc module to use the application.

 #!/bin/bash #$ -cwd #$ -j y #$ -pe smp 1 #$ -l h_rt=1:0:0 #$ -l h_vmem=1G module load pandoc pandoc --help